Koheron/koheron-server/README.md

 #endif // __GPIO_HPP__
 ```

-First, we need to add the path to the file `gpio.hpp` in the configuration file of the server.
-During the build the class will be integrated into the server.
+The class is integrated into the server during [build](doc/build.md).
-All the public functions (except the constructor, the destructor and `Close` which is explicitly excluded) will be callable from each communication interface.
+All the public functions (except the constructor, the destructor and `Close` which is explicitly excluded) can be accessed using any of the supported protocols.

-Once the server is [build and deployed](doc/build.md) we can interact with it.
-For example, we can build a Python TCP client calling the driver functions in the following way:
+Here is a example of a Python TCP client communicating with the GPIO driver:
 ``` py
 from koheron_tcp_client import KClient, command